 How can I contact manufacturers of pressure-treated wood crossties?

-Access to the full RTA membership directory is available only to members of the association.
-You may apply for membership and, if accepted, you will be able to access the full directory online.
+Access to the full RTA membership directory is available only to association members.
+You may apply for membership and if accepted, you will be able to access the full directory online.
 If you are not eligible for membership, RTA staff will attempt to facilitate members contacting you.
-You can send an email to us and we will forward it to appropriate contacts.
-Please be as specific as possible and include full contact information including your name, your company name, and phone, email and physical address information.
+You can send an email to us, and we will forward it to the appropriate contacts.
+Please be as specific as possible and include full contact information, including your name, company name, phone, email, and physical address information.
 Inquiries should be of a serious business nature and will only be forwarded if the intent of the inquiry will further the goals and business interests of our membership.

 Are treatment facilities clustered in certain regions of the US?